 Shoulder Specialist in Gallatin, TN and Nashville, TN

-There could be so many reasons for shoulder pain but we are here to help and relieve you from those.
-Our orthopedic specialist is here to serve you.
-For more information, call us or schedule an appointment online.
+There could be so many reasons for shoulder pain, but we are here to help and relieve you from those.
+Our orthopedic specialists Dr. Thomas Gautsch MD and his team are here to serve you.
+For more information, contact us or schedule an appointment online.
+We have convenient locations for you in Gallatin, TN and Nashville, TN.

 Table of Contents: